MicrosoftDocs/query-docs/query-languages/dax/dax-queries.md

 	{[Unbought products]}
 ```

 Returns the table defined in the DAX query to show unbought products with an additional defined column referencing defined variables.
-A measures is also defined and evulated counting the rows of unbought products.
+A measure is also defined and evaluated to count the rows of unbought products.

 :::image type="content" source="media/dax-queries/dax-evaluate-define.png" alt-text="Screenshot showing how to use DEFINE for a DAX query in DAX query view of Power BI Desktop." lightbox="media/dax-queries/dax-evaluate-define.png":::